sebosp/terraform/README.md

 ```

 ## TODO
-In general, the structure is not meant for multiple environments/workspaces.
+- In general, the structure is not meant for multiple environments/workspaces.
 Given the size of the project (at least initially), it has not been seen as
 worth dividing into versioned modules.
-Figure out CI.
+- Figure out CI.
 Allowing terraform lint checks, ensure required tags are set,
 create PRs before any `terraform apply`
+- Document and automate google authentication.
+- Add gcloud to tvl image.
+- Test AWS EKS